 To set up a monthly budget or spending plan, you need to know what’s coming into your household.
 Include all sources of income such as salaries, interest, retirement accounts, Social Security, Pensions, side jobs, and any other income sources.

 4. Determine Expenses

 The best way to accomplish this task is to write down every penny you spend each month.
-Tracking your spending to see where you money is going and then to categorize needs and wants.
-Use this form to help you get started.
+Tracking your spending to see where your money is going and then to categorize needs and wants.
+Use the Spending Plan in the Free Resource Library.

 5. Determine the Difference

 Once your spending plan has been created, keep records of actual income and expenses.
 Keep tracking.
 It’s the only way to be able to determine the difference between the estimated and actual expenses.

 Once you start tracking, you may be surprised to find you spend $50 a month on coffee or on too many gifts for the grandkids.
 Some expenses are easily trimmed.
 Cutting back is usually a better place to start than completely cutting out.
 Be realistic.
 It will help you to be better prepared for unexpected costs.